 There are wide disparities in health care across Kenya, with ‘inadequate health infrastructure’ and ‘distribution inequalities’ cited as major challenges in system development, according to the WHO.
-Over 60% of Kenya’s population live in rural locations, yet just 14% of the road networks are paved.
+Nearly 75% of Kenya’s population live in rural locations, yet just 14% of the road networks are paved.
 Characterised by hills, mud and clay tracks, travel is difficult.
 Without a reliable transport system in place, the delivery of even the most basic health care services is extremely difficult.

 Riders began working in Kenya in 2002 with African Infectious Diseases Village Clinics (AIDVC).

 In 2007, we expanded into western Kenya and trained two volunteers from our community-based partner, Vumilia, to train other health workers in safe riding and preventive vehicle maintenance.

 Riders registered as a Kenyan non-governmental organisation (NGO) in December 2009 and we are currently looking to establish additional partnerships, extending our services across the country.

 Riders for Health initially had an administrative office in Nairobi and a workshop in Kisumu in Western Kenya, however in 2012 we decided to move all of our activity to Kisumu, where a number of NGO partners and community-based organisations are situated.
 This move meant that Riders was able to work more closely with partner organisations, and have a greater, more sustainable impact on the delivery of healthcare in rural Kenya

 Each week, an extra 20,000 people across Kenya can be reached by health workers because of Riders’ motorcycles.
 A fully mobilised health worker is able to travel further to reach more isolated areas.
 They are also able to spend double the amount of time in the communities because they don’t waste hours travelling between villages.